kelvinweijun/wan-2.2-animate-comfyui-kaggle/README.md

 - **Clip Vision Safetensor** — https://huggingface.co/Comfy-Org/Wan_2.1_ComfyUI_repackaged/tree/main/split_files/clip_vision

 ## Custom Nodes
+Manual installation of custom nodes is not needed, but it can skip the git pull and installation of them on Kaggle notebook if you upload them to the kaggle input.

 ### Core Plugins  ` /kaggle/input/wan-animate-custom-nodes/custom_nodes `
 - **ComfyUI-Manager** — https://github.com/ltdrdata/ComfyUI-Manager.git
 - **ComfyUI-GGUF** — https://github.com/city96/ComfyUI-GGUF.git